 Open to: All graduate students.

-Program excursions include trips to Samana, Museum of the Mirabal Sisters, Playa Sosua (beach), Cento Leon Museum, and an overnight stay in Santo Domingo.
+Program excursions include trips to Centro Leon Museum, the capital Santo Domingo, local cultural excursions, and Sosua beach.
 An emphasis on higher education will be included in the curriculum.
 Students will visit two very different universities in Santo Domingo and in Santiago.
 They will learn about the structure, organization, and student experiences (school persistence) in both the private and public university system in Dominican Republic.

 Program participants will live with host families.
 Host families will provide three meals per day and laundry services.
 All students will have private rooms.

 This program is open to all graduate students with a minimum GPA of 3.0.
 Spanish language ability is not required.